imgix/imgix.js/README.md

 >
 ```

-<a name="default-parameters"></a>
 ### Default parameters

-If the same parameters are being used again and again, they can be extracted out into a global config using `imgix.defaultParameters`.
-These settings will become the default paramters for each imgix tag globally, before any specific params are loaded from `ix-params` or `ix-src`
+If a default set of parameters are desired, they can be extracted out into a global config using `imgix.defaultParameters`.
+These settings will become the default paramters for each imgix tag globally, before any specific parameters are loaded from `ix-params` or `ix-src`

 ```js
 // setup